How to Eat to Aid Healing: a nutritional recovery strategy

 All I can do is take it day-by-day.
 After just 12 days I feel much stronger and capable than I did just 2 days ago.
 Emma, my wife, has been such an amazing help.
 She has had to pick up the slack and do the job of 2 people, in the house as well as much of the business.
 Now that I’m healing and stronger I’m able to work longer hours but I still can’t lift anything or drive.
 Patience is the key to healing.
 As well as good nutrition and rest.

 The Purgatory Road Race will be my last road race.
-After 16 years of racing all over the US and even once in France, I can no longer justify the massive risk we take in this hobby.
-I love it more than any sport I’ve ever done but at 45 years old, I can’t deal with the potential for severe injury due to other’s mistakes or equipment failures.
-I will continue to ride as much as before and there is no way to 100% eliminate risk, but at least most of it will be at my own hands instead of some other guy who crashes near me, altering my life forever.
+After 16 years of racing and cycling all over the US, Europe and South America, I can no longer justify the massive risk we take in this hobby.
+I love cycling more than any sport I’ve ever done but at 45 years old, I can’t deal with the potential for severe injury due to other racer’s mistakes or equipment failures.
+I will continue to ride as much as before but I know there is no way to 100% eliminate risk.
+Riding solo, at least most of it will be at my own hands instead of some other guy who crashes near me, altering my life forever.
 Thank you for reading.

 Weight training has so many benefits that go far beyond strength and big muscles.Read More